rehierl/html-outliner-spec/issue-associations-notes.md

 Heading elements must be considered to be inner nodes of the sections they are assigned to as "heading for that section".
-That is because the first heading inside a sectioning element will be used as the heading for the first section of its parent sectioning element, regardless of any preceeding content (sectioning content elements and heading elements excluded).
-I consider this to also apply to heading elements that create new implied sections - Either all in, or all out.
+That is because the first heading inside a sectioning element will be used as the heading of the sectioning element's first inner section, regardless of any preceeding content (sectioning content elements and heading elements excluded).

+NOTE - I consider this to also apply to heading elements that create new implied sections - Either all in, or all out.

 NOTE - A section may end up with no heading associated with it.
 This will be the case if a sectioning element contains not even a single heading element - it may still have heading elements inside inner sectioning elements.

+**TODO** -
-**TODO** - why not treat heading elements as another category of sectioning elements? - this would make it necessary to start a new section with each heading - they would have to be considered as "sectioning content elements with an open end" - this would actually reflect the way they are used - heading elements would then no longer be inner nodes of the sections they create -
-problem: heading elements are themselves containers (inner #text nodes)
+Why not treat heading elements as another category of sectioning elements? - This would make it necessary to start a new section with each heading - They would have to be considered as "sectioning content elements with an open end" - This would actually reflect the way they are used - Heading elements would then no longer be inner nodes of the sections they create - In such a case, how to associate a heading with a section? - Heading elements are themselves containers that have inner #text nodes -

-**TODO** - `<body><h1><div>A<h2>B</div></body>` -
+**TODO** - `<body> <h1/> <div> A <h2/> B </div> </body>` -
-`A` will be associated with `h1` and `B` with `h2` - this will tear the `div` container apart
+Note that `'A'` will be associated with `h1` and `'B'` with `h2` - This will tear the `div` container apart.

 <!-- ####################################################################### -->
 <h2 id="node-heading">node.heading -